chasejohnson3/Photo-Album/README.md

 AUTHORS: Chase Johnson, John Walton, Junyan Yang

 USER INSTRUCTIONS: Navigate through the photos by clicking on them.
 To change a title or comment, click on the text

+Unfortunately, this project is not currently hosted, so you cannot interact with the site as it currently stands.